The parish of Scampton is in two parts:

-The RAF Base - at the top of the cliff edge at the side of the A15 road.
-The Base is home to both civilian and RAF personal.
-On the base there are 400 homes with approximately 600 residents.
+- The RAF Station - at the top of the cliff edge at the side of the A15 road.
+The Station is home to both civilian and RAF personnel with a joint population of almost 700.

 Scampton is the fourth of the Springline villages that sit on the Lincolnshire Edge, a lime stone fault which runs from Grantham to the Humber.